Transport in Greater Kuala Lumpur: Rapid KL by Rapid Bus

 Rapid Bus is the largest bus operator in the Klang Valley.
 Currently, there are more than 200 routes, which integrates with Klang Valley's Rail Systems.
 The bus routes operated by Rapid Bus were previously operated by Intrakota Komposit Sdn Bhd, a subsidiary of DRB-HICOM Bhd; and Cityliner Sdn Bhd, a subsidiary of Park May Bhd.
+Rapid KL bus services cover the entire Federal Territory of Kuala Lumpur and Federal Territory of Putrajaya while in Selangor it covers Petaling district (Petaling Jaya, Damansara, Shah Alam, Subang Jaya, Puchong, Seri Kembangan), Gombak district (Taman Melawati, Gombak, Selayang) and Hulu Langat district (Ampang Jaya, Pandan Indah, Kajang, Bandar Baru Bangi, Semenyih, Hulu Langat) but it has lesser bus coverage in Klang district (Taman Sri Muda, Kota Kemuning, Klang town), Sepang district (Cyberjaya, Taman Mas) and Kuala Selangor district (Puncak Alam area only).

 In 2005, Rapid KL buses carried around 190,000 passengers daily.
 Many of the other bus companies listed here including Metrobus are slowly being phased out and being defunct or unpopular with commuters.

 On 18 June 2020, Rapid Bus released new features on real time locations of bus in Google Maps, via collaboration with Google Transit.
 All the bus routes operated by Rapid Bus are covered with this real time feature including MRT feeder bus service and two other cities.

 Selangor Omnibus Co.

 Established in 1937, Selangor Omnibus is the oldest company in Malaysia, starting its operation between Kuala Lumpur and Kuala Selangor, connecting the northwest and the city centre of Kuala Lumpur.
 Its famous red and white coloured bus makes it easily recognisable by passengers travelling towards Kuala Selangor.
 Since then, Selangor Omnibus started covering the northwest rural areas such as Bestari Jaya, Ijok, Paya Jaras, Kepong and Jinjang.
 Until today, Selangorbus has covered almost 20 northern areas with 6 routes, using combination of new and old buses.
+Currently the Selangor Omnibus management have been absorbed into Causeway Link.